Preface:

 An external three-phase rectifier in combination with a brushless motor results in essentially the same DC tacho behavior as described in chapter 1.

-Figure 6: The schematic of an brushless DC motor with three-phase rectifier made of 6 diodes.
+The schematic of a brushless DC motor with three-phase rectifier made of 6 diodes.

 DC signal characteristics